 Below are more recommendations to help prevent getting a citation:

-- Use Additional Assessments within JHAs to keep heat top of mind as a hazard.
-On Safety.hcssapps.com, Managers can add the Additional Assessments to specific JHAs or in one click add them to all JHAs, which comes in handy during the summer months when most job sites are above 80 degrees Fahrenheit.
+- With HCSS Safety, you can use Additional Assessments within job hazard analyses (JHAs) to keep heat top of mind as a hazard.
+Managers can add the Additional Assessments to specific JHAs or in one click add them to all JHAs, which comes in handy during the summer months when most job sites are above 80 degrees Fahrenheit.

-- Add in Heat toolbox talks you’ve created or use ones from the HCSS Meeting templates that you can download while in Meetings Setup.
-Make sure you have crews discussing the signs of heat exhaustion and how to identify the signs.
+- You also have the ability to add in Heat-related toolbox talks you’ve created or use ones from the HCSS Meeting templates that you can download while in Meetings Setup.
+This makes it easier to ensure you have crews discussing the signs of heat exhaustion, as well as how to identify those signs.

-- Add in Heat Inspections you’ve created or use ones from the HCSS Inspection templates that you can download while in Inspections Setup.
-Be sure to include an emergency plan that requires checking if workers know who to contact in case medical attention is needed, along with how to explain their location if an ambulance is needed.
+- Create Heat Inspections to add or use ones from the HCSS Inspection templates that you can download while in Inspections Setup.
+HCSS Safety also lets you include an emergency plan that requires checking if workers know who to contact in case medical attention is needed, along with how to explain their location if an ambulance is required too.

-- Download the OSHA-NIOSH Heat Safety Tool app that makes it easy to see the heat index for their jobsite and get reminders about the protective measures needed.
+- Downloading the OSHA-NIOSH Heat Safety Tool app makes it easy to see the heat index for their jobsite and get reminders about the protective measures needed.

-- Place the Observations QR code near water stations and shaded areas.
-Encourage crews to send in both positive and negative Observations.
-Then you can review the Observations to ensure teams aren’t deviating from your compliance goals and can reward consistent observers.
+- Get an Observations QR code that can be placed near water stations and shaded areas, then encourage crews to send in both positive and negative Observations.
+With HCSS Safety, you’re able to review these Observations to ensure teams aren’t deviating from your compliance goals, plus you can reward consistent observers.

 As discussed in our past webinar and in the news, there has recently been a tragic rise in trenching fatalities in the industry.
 This is a call for all of us to push forward more and communicate better ways to convey risks and hazards that workers will be facing before they actually get into a trench.